-- 3. Place the unit into a heating cycle. - As soon as flame is established a micro-amp reading should be evident once proof of flame (micro-amp reading) is established, the hot surface ignitor will be deenergized. - The Integrated Ignition controls will have 1 to 4 microamps.
+- 4. As soon as flame is established a micro-amp reading should be evident once proof of flame (micro-amp reading) is established, the hot surface ignitor will be deenergized. - The Integrated Ignition controls will have 1 to 4 microamps.
 If the micro-amp reading is less than the minimum specified, check for high resistance wiring connections, sensor to burner gap, dirty flame sensor, or poor grounding. - 6.
 If absolutely no reading, check for continuity on all components and if good replace ignition control module.